 What is EFT?

-EFT (Emotional Freedom Technique) was initially elaborated by Gary Craig.
-It’s one of my favorite tools for facilitating change in everyday life because it’s so easy to use and it creates instant results.
+EFT (Emotional Freedom Technique) is one of my favorite tools for facilitating change in everyday life because it’s so easy to use and it creates instant results.

 Woa, that sounds like magic?!
 But it’s not …